-- a) Small scale commercial and industrial uses serving or related to the rural economy may be permitted.
-These uses should be of a dry nature (consume small amounts of water) and may include farm implement sales or service establishments, farm supplies and produce outlets, feed and grain drying and cleaning operations, welding shops, woodworking shops, antique and craft shops and other similar uses which may be deemed necessary and appropriate in a Rural area. - b) Consents for commercial and industrial uses may be granted provided: - i) lots have a minimum lot area of 0.8 hectares.
-Such area of 0.8 hectares of land shall be outside hazardous areas (i.e. lands subject to flooding, steep and/or unstable slopes or other physical hazard which renders the site unsuitable for development) in order to safely accommodate all buildings and structures, and to allow for the onsite provision of acceptable quantity and quality of water for subsurface and for treatment of stormwater runoff; - ii) the proposed use supports the rural lifestyle; - iii) lot frontage is appropriate for the use and the area in which the lot is being created;

-- iv) commercial or industrial uses, where water consumption and waste disposal warrants, shall be subject to the Reasonable Use Criteria; - v) the new lot complies with the Minimum Distance Separation Formula; and - vi) the new lots conform to the Consent Policies in Part 6 of this Plan. - c) One residential unit may be permitted where Council deems it appropriate as an accessory use provided the residential use is located on the same lot as the main commercial or industrial use and provided further that no future severance shall be permitted for the residential use.
-In such cases, the lot area requirement for the residential and non-residential use shall be the total of the minimum lot area required for each use individually. - d) The general principles to be considered in the development and zoning of commercial and industrial uses shall be as outlined in the Prime Agricultural Area designation, Part 5 of this Plan." - 54.
-Section 5.5.4.5 Conservation, Forestry and Recreational Uses is modified by adding the following to end of the sentence:
+- b) Consents for commercial and industrial uses may be granted provided: - i) lots have a minimum lot area of 0.8 hectares.
+Such area of 0.8 hectares of land shall be outside hazardous areas (i.e. lands subject to flooding, steep and/or unstable slopes or other physical hazard which renders the site unsuitable for development) in order to safely accommodate all buildings and structures, and to allow for the onsite provision of acceptable quantity and quality of water for subsurface and for treatment of stormwater runoff; - ii) the proposed use supports the rural lifestyle; - iii) lot frontage is appropriate for the use and the area in which the lot is being created; - iv) commercial or industrial uses, where water consumption and waste disposal warrants, shall be subject to the Reasonable Use Criteria; - v) the new lot complies with the Minimum Distance Separation (MDS) Formula prescribed by the Province; and - vi) the new lots conform to the Consent Policies in Part 6 of this Plan. - c) One residential unit may be permitted where Council deems it appropriate as an accessory use provided the residential use is located on the same lot as the main commercial or industrial use and provided further that no future severance shall be permitted for the residential use.
+In such cases, the lot area requirement for the residential and non-residential use shall be the total of the minimum lot area required for each use individually. - d) The general principles to be considered in the development and zoning of commercial and industrial uses shall be as outlined in the Prime Agricultural Area designation, Part 5 of this Plan."